bcw222/chromium-website/site/developers/gerrit-guide/index.md

     1. Visit <https://chromium-review.googlesource.com/#/settings/> and
                 check the "Full Name" field.

-### (EVERYONE) Configure local checkouts for your account

-Now that you've configured your account on the server, you should configure your local checkouts.

-1. Run `cd src && git config --local gerrit.host true` to default to uploading your reviews to Gerrit.

 ### (Googler) Link @chromium.org & @google.com accounts

 If you have both @chromium.org and @google.com accounts, you may want to link